Mexico plans border ‘unity’ rally, nabs 2 migrant activists

 The latest action by López Obrador comes amid growing anger on the part of Trump, who has railed against a huge increase in the number of migrants from Honduras, Guatemala and El Salvador who cross Mexico to reach the U.S. border.
 While Mexico has been discouraging the kind of large-scale caravans that it saw in 2018 and the first few months of 2019, Trump wants Mexico to do more.

+Mexicans know tariffs could seriously damage their economy, and they largely support López Obrador's conciliatory approach.

+"This is a terrible thing this man (Trump) is doing," said Enrique Del Moral, who works at a restaurant in Mexico City.
+"He has no reason to mix immigration with the economy.
+He is playing with the economies of two countries, and that is not right."

-Mexico has rejected any "third safe country" agreement that would require migrants to apply for asylum in the country.
-However, the Mexican government has allowed the United States to return migrants from other countries and have them wait in Mexico while their U.S. asylum requests are processed.
+Mexico has rejected any "third safe country" agreement with Washington that would require migrants to apply for asylum in Mexico rather than the U.S. However, the Mexican government has allowed the United States to return migrants from other countries and have them wait in Mexico while their U.S. asylum requests are processed.

+"Getting into a conflict with the United States would cause upset, a lot of economic problems" Del Moral said.
+"What we have to do as Mexicans is to avoid conflict."

+Still, Mexico may be willing to do more to secure its porous southern border with Guatemala.
+Interior Secretary Olga Sanchez Cordero hinted at that Thursday, referring to "a violent incursion" by migrants on the border bridge between Mexico and Guatemala.

 On Wednesday, Mexican police and immigration agents blocked the advance of about 1,000 Central American migrants who were walking along a highway in southern Mexico.